COSC3020/search-in-graphs-rzafft1/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+- the worst case complexity is when we have to search through every edge of every node.
+Here, we will have to search through every possible edge of every node to get a complexity of $O(V + E)$

+- for example, if we search for a target node from a start node that connects TO nothing, we will have to search though every row / node in our matrix and check for a edge with every possible connection (i.e. we wll need to check for a 1 (edge) in every node (row))

 ## Bonus

 Implement and analyze breadth-first search.